davidegat/G-PoinT/README.md

 <li>`RGBColor`: Module within `pptx.dml.color` that provides a way to define colors for PowerPoint objects.
 <li>`gTTS`: A library for converting text to speech.

 Please note that the script assumes you have a Linux or Windows box with compatible version of Python 3 installed on your system.
 Additionally, script relies on having access to the <a href="https://platform.openai.com/account/api-keys">OpenAI API key</a>, which you'll need to $ign up for.
+Both for Windows and Linux machines, <a href="https://git-scm.com/downloads">git</a> and <a href="https://pip.pypa.io/en/stable/installation/">pip</a> must be installed.
 <h3>TO-DO</h3>
 <li>Count token used with each model, and inform user on costs for each generation.
 <li>Speed up process, e.g. sending picture request from the start in background, or parallel requests to API.